zilliztech/zdoc_cn/reference/api/nodejs/nodejs/Collections/Collections-createCollection.md

     The number of shards to create along with the creation of this collection.

-    The value defaults to **2**, indicating that two shards are to be created along with this collection.
+    The value defaults to **1**, indicating that one shard is to be created along with this collection.

     <Admonition type="info" icon="📘" title="What is sharding?">

     <p>Sharding refers to distributing write operations to different nodes to make the most of the parallel computing potential of a Milvus cluster for writing data.</p>
-    <p>By default, a collection contains two shards.</p>
+    <p>By default, a collection contains one shard.</p>

     </Admonition>